Cameroon elections overshadowed by violence, boycott - Journal du Cameroun

-Cameroon votes Sunday in polls overshadowed by separatist violence which has displaced hundreds of thousands of people, and a partial opposition boycott.
+Cameroon began voting Sunday in polls overshadowed by a partial opposition boycott and separatist violence that has displaced hundreds of thousands of people.

 Elections for the central African country’s legislature and local councils are taking place for the first time in seven years, after two postponements.